otrv4/otrv4/otrv4.md

 that either she didn't receive it or didn't receive it yet; but has sent you one as well.

-The symmetry will be broken by comparing the `X` you sent in your pre-key with the one you received, considered as 56 bytes unsigned big-endian values.
+The symmetry will be broken by comparing the `X` you sent in your Pre-key with the one you received, considered as 56 bytes unsigned big-endian values.

 If yours is the lower hash value:

-* Ignore the incoming pre-key message.
+* Ignore the incoming Pre-key message.

 Otherwise:

 * Forget your old `X` value that you sent earlier.

-Regardless of `authstate` value, if you haven't ignored the incoming pre-key message, you should:
+Regardless of `authstate` value, if you haven't ignored the incoming Pre-key message, you should:

 * Verify that the user profile signature is valid.